melizalab/quickspikes/README.md

 ### Use

-The algorithm is implemented in portable ANSI C code, which you can include in your own project, and there is an `f2py` wrapper for use in python.
+The algorithm is written in cython.
 You can get a python package from PyPI:

     pip install quickspikes